bankcex/docs/tutorials/adding-liquidity-on-pcs.md

 ·        You should be connected to Binance smart chain RPC. \([Tutorial link](https://academy.binance.com/en/articles/connecting-metamask-to-binance-smart-chain)\)

 ·        BNB and BANK should be on Binance smart chain network.
-To learn how to bridge them from BankCEX network to BSC using Fuseswap this [tutorial](https://docs.bankcexchain.io/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-bankswap).
+To learn how to bridge them from Bankcoin network to BSC using Fuseswap this [tutorial](https://docs.bankcexchain.io/the-fuse-chain/token-bridges/transfer-fuse-using-bridge-on-bankswap).

 {% hint style="info" %}
 Note: Make sure you know about [impermanent loss](https://academy.binance.com/en/articles/impermanent-loss-explained) before adding liquidity to a pool.